Neon6105/zabbix-pushgateway-php/README.md

 # Zabbix Pushgateway
 PHP Edition

+_Get the Go edition at https://github.com/Jonny-Burkholder/go-zabbix_
 _Get the Flask edition at https://github.com/Neon6105/zabbix-pushgateway-flask_

 ## Installation
 1. Clone this repo to a web server that sits between your push devices and Zabbix (can colo with Zabbix)
 1. Rename `pushgateway.example.conf.php` to `pushgateway.conf.php`